joshco/spoke-vagrant/README.md

 8. Point your browser to ```http://192.168.10.10:3000/```

 > Note: You'll need to set your Auth0 parameters to actually be able to log in

+# Unhosing yourself
+If you mess up the system, corrupt the database, or otherwise get to an unworking state, vagrant allows you to destroy and recreate the VM

+1. From your shell outside the VM, run `vagrant destroy` This will shut down the machine and destroy it.
+> your source tree will be preserved

+2. run `vagrant up`
+This will recreate the machine just like the first time.